 Mark V Thickness

-When coming to the thickness of the rubber, many people tend to be confused and have no idea on how to choose the right one for them.
-With this, the Mark V rubber is existed to solve your problem where it comes with different thickness to offer different players with different level of control, speed, and spin.
+When it comes to rubber thickness, many people tend to be confused about choosing the right one for them.
+With this, the Mark V rubber is existed to solve your problem where it comes with different thickness to offer other players various levels of control, speed, and spin.

-Personally, I would think the thickness of 1.5mm is a decent rubber that can’t give you very fast speed.
-But they can give you more control over the ball.
+I think the thickness of 1.5mm is a decent rubber that can’t give you very fast speed and more control over the ball.
 While 1.8mm is faster and it can give you the balance between control and speed.

-It is rather recommended to put 1.8mm on both sides of your blade if you want the thickness of the rubber to be.
+It is instead recommended to put 1.8mm on both sides of your blade if you want the rubber’s thickness to be.
 If you want more speed, it will be great for you to go with 2.0mm.

 Ideal to Paired with Hard Surface Carbon Blades

-Given the fact that Mark V is a little bit soft with excellent controllability, it is commonly paired with a hard surface carbon blade to increase its power.
+Given that Mark V is a little bit soft with excellent controllability, it is commonly paired with a hard surface carbon blade to increase its power.

-Regarding the price, this is one of the most cost-effective table tennis rubbers ever (only around USD$35).
-It is a little cheaper than its rival rubbers, such as Butterfly Sriver.
+Regarding the price, this is one of the most cost-effective table tennis rubbers ever (only around $35).
+It is a little cheaper than its rival, Butterfly Sriver.

-After all, Yasaka Mark V is one of the first rubber that blending natural and synthetic rubbers.
-It is more than 2 decades that this rubber has been a strong weapon in world class championship play with its dynamic speed and spin.
+After all, Yasaka Mark V is one of the first rubbers blending natural and synthetic rubbers.
+For more than 2 decades, this rubber has been a strong weapon in world-class championship play with its dynamic speed and spin.

-Mark V is very versatile where you can play any shot you like.
-By having this rubber, it makes blocking easy in which you can perform excellent control for blocking and counter hitting.
+Mark V is very versatile, where you can play any shot you like.
+Having this rubber makes blocking easy in which you can perform excellent control for blocking and counter hitting.

-The rubber also can offer you a great balance of control and power on topspin.
-It can give you a very good spin and you will find it is rather easy for you to place the ball.
-Besides, you can have versatile to serve with great control.
+The rubber offers you an outstanding balance of control and power on topspin.
+It can give you an excellent spin, and you will find it is relatively easy for you to place the ball.
+Besides, you can have versatile to serve with significant control.

 When I do a little test on the rubber, I can feel that it is not a very tacky rubber.
-If you try to stick it with a ping pong ball, it won’t pick the ball off the table.
+It won’t pick the ball off the table if you try to stick it with a ping pong ball.

 The rubber is pretty durable.
-I have played with it for 3 months and the rubber is still in very good shape like a brand new.
+I have played with it for 3 months, and the rubber is still in excellent shapes, like brand new.

-It is a soft top sheet which is very squishy on the surface.
-The sponge for the rubber is not soft or super hard either.
-Even though you may not get a superb loop, but it is still okay for me.
+It is a soft top sheet that is very squishy on the surface.
+The sponge for the rubber is not smooth nor hard.
+Even though you may not get a great loop, but it is still okay for me.

 You may get a lot of spin from the serve you generate.
 Also, it is a good rubber for chopping.
-I can chop the ball quite well when my opponents are generated a lot of speed and spin from their shot.
+I can chop the ball exceptionally well when my opponents are developed a lot of speed and spin from their shot.
 The chop that it gives me is very effective.

 It is backhand and forehand compatible.
-I have tried to play the rubber with my backhand and I just feel it is quite good
+I have tried to play the rubber with my backhand, and I feel it is quite good.

-I would recommend you to use a medium to a medium hard blade to unlock the full potential of this rubber.
+I would recommend you use a medium to a medium-hard blade to unlock this rubber’s full potential.

-- This rubber is a great choice for players of any level.
-If you are looking for rubber that can offer you with a great performance in terms of speed, spin, and control, then the safest rubber for you to go for would be this Yasaka Mark V.
+- This rubber is an excellent choice for players of any level.
+If you are looking for rubber that can offer you excellent performance in speed, spin, and control, then the safest rubber for you to go for would be this Yasaka Mark V.

 - Ideal rubber for both offensive and defensive players.

-- It is quite light and is a good fit for heavier blades.
+- It is relatively light and is a good fit for heavier blades.